dataform-co/dataform/docs/_guides/materializations.md

 Will create a `view` called `myfirstmodel` in the default dataform schema defined in the [`dataform.json`](/configuration/#dataform.json) file.

-There are several configuration options that can be applied to a materialization.
-These can be applied by calling the appropriate method within a `${}` block, or can be provided all as one using the [options syntax](#Options syntax).
+There are many configuration options that can be applied to a materialization, for a full list see the [materializations reference](/reference/materializations).

 ## Tables